pryn-kb/python-test/_episodes/20-numpy-absolute-basics.md

 optional parameter and doesn\'t need to be specified.)

-If you want to learn more about C and Fortran order, you can `read more about the internal organization of NumPy arrays here <numpy-internals>`{.interpreted-text role="ref"}.
+If you want to learn more about C and Fortran order, you can [read more about the internal organization of NumPy arrays here](https://numpy.org/devdocs/dev/internals.html#numpy-internals).
 Essentially, C and Fortran orders have to do with how indices correspond to the order the array is stored in memory.
 In Fortran, when moving through the elements of a two-dimensional array as it is stored in memory, the **first** index is the most rapidly varying